dark-51lieal/dark/_posts/2020-08-20-secretscans-co.md

 date: 2020-08-20
 ---

-.text
-{
-   color:pink;
-}

 ## 04 Sept 2020

 # Happiness

-<span class="text">I'm glad that i joined to Secretscans.co, until now i learning a lot
+<span style="color:pink">I'm glad that i joined to Secretscans.co, until now i learning a lot
 from there.
 Meet some people that was nice.

 Currently i was TS-Student, and as TS it's a bit hard or no ? hehe.